Icinga/icinga2/doc/2-getting-started.md

 #### <a id="cli-command-object"></a> Cli command: Object

-The `object` cli command can be used to list all configuration objects and their attributes.
+The `object` CLI command can be used to list all configuration objects and their attributes.
 The command also shows where each of the attributes was modified.
 That way you can also identify which objects have been created from your [apply rules](#apply).